Our sesquicentennial celebrations throughout 2016 honoured the foundation of the Congregation of the Sisters of Saint Joseph of the Sacred Heart.

 Sr Brigette Sipa rsj

 Carmen and Angel Llanco, Covenant Josephites from Peru with Sr Katrina van Ruth currently ministering in Peru.
 Carmen and Angel are in Australia representing the Peruvian people for the occasion of our Sesquicentenary.
-Carmen and Angel presented the Sisters of St Joseph with the beautiful Peruvian sculpture of Mary MacKillop surrounded by the Peruvian people.
+Carmen and Angel presented the Sisters of Saint Joseph with the beautiful Peruvian sculpture of Mary MacKillop surrounded by the Peruvian people.

 The inscription reads: CON MUCHO AMOR, ANUESTRA CONGREGACION, EN SUS 150 ANNIVERSARIO.
 ALIANZAS Y ASOCIADOS JOSEFINOS DEL PERU, MARZO 2016 (With much love on the 150 anniversary of our Congregation, the Josephite Covenants and Associates of Peru.
 Marzo 2016)

-Sr Monica Cavanagh with Sr Judith Lawson the current President of CLRI NSW presenting the Sisters of St Joseph with a beautiful bunch of flowers on behalf of all the Religious Congregations at the recent Conference for Leaders to congratulate us on our Sesquicentenary.
+Sr Monica Cavanagh with Sr Judith Lawson the current President of CLRI NSW presenting the Sisters of Saint Joseph with a beautiful bunch of flowers on behalf of all the Religious Congregations at the recent Conference for Leaders to congratulate us on our Sesquicentenary.
 We brought them home and placed them on the tomb of Mary MacKillop.